Search engine optimisation (SEO): more visitors on your website

 It is now very easy to generate texts, images, and even videos with AI (artificial intelligence).
 The problem for SEO is that these are based on other content and are therefore never actually unique.
 Are you planning to use AI to produce content?
 Then make sure it really adds value and do not just do it for SEO purposes.

-Where once you saw, website addresses starting with 'http'. the standard URL now begins with 'https'.
+Where you once used to see website addresses starting with 'http', you now see 'https'.
 The extra 's' stands for 'secure'.
-It tells your visitor that your website is safe to browse.
 If your url does not start with https, search engines will rank your website as less secure.
 Make your website more secure with Let’s Encrypt or Cloudflare.
 You can also ask your own hosting provider to arrange for an SSL certificate.

 Make sure your website works well on a mobile phone.
 Since most users visit mobile websites these days, search engines mainly evaluate the mobile version of your website.